 7. What if it doesn’t work out?

-This discussion may seem completely out of sync with your present state of mind but it is essential to have it.
+It is a real possibility.
+Admit it, this scenario plays on your mind when you’re thinking about making such a huge shift in your life.
+And it’s never easy to break up with someone you live with.
+So, why not just talk about it like two mature adults?
+This discussion may seem completely out of sync with your present state of mind but hear us out.
 It will help slay a lot of apprehension and doubts that you’re not even consciously addressing.
+Think:

 Related Reading: 7 Golden Rules For A Live-In Relationship